 This is where the three glass jars come in.
 “Get them to break the pocket money up between savings—something they want to put money away for; giving—they might want to give to a charity; and spending money,” says Helen.
 “If they can break up [the money] from what they’ve got, they learn that it doesn’t go into one pool.
 If you think about bank accounts, if you just have one where everything goes in and everything comes out, you never know whether you’re really saving; there’s no vision for what’s building.”

-It’s this sensory aspect of being able to touch and see money that Helen believes is the foundation to teaching children financial literacy.
+It’s this sensory aspect of being able to touch and see money that Helen believes is the foundation to teaching children the value of money.
 “They can physically see what is happening in those jars,” she explains.
 “They can see it build, they can see it decrease, they can see the amount they can pull out.
 They get the idea that if they put this money away, they can save for a toy or something that’s important to them.
 By seeing it, as opposed to using ATM cards, they can have a correlation between the reality and how to manage money.”

 But when do you start?
-Helen suggests from as young as five.
+From an early age.
+Helen believes a five-year-old isn’t too young to start budgeting their own money.
 “As soon as kids can start asking for things, I think it’s a really good time to teach them that they cannot have everything they want, because this is how much there is and you have to make choices about what you want.”

 What you are trying to do is help them understand the difference between needs and wants, to make choices and decisions, and understand why you can’t have everything that you see.